 Supreme Burgers – 10821 Los Alamitos Blvd. –

-Layton’s Blacksmith Shop – (where Bixby Plaza Carpet is now) (1940’s-50s) a strange place for a restaurant, but longtime local Rob Stephens says Layton rented out the end of his shop to a lady who had a little eatery with a counter that seated 4-5 persons.
-Jim Bell, son of Los Alamitos’ first mayor, remembers this place as just selling sodas and other drinks.
+Layton’s Blacksmith Shop – 10831 Los Alamitos Blvd – a strange place for a restaurant, but longtime local Rob Stephens says Layton rented out the end of his shop to a lady who had a little eatery with a counter that seated 4-5 persons.
+By 1956 it had the name of Marie’s Coffee Shop, and it was owned by Marie Slette.
+Jim Bell, son of Los Alamitos’ first mayor, remembers this place as just selling sodas and other drinks. (it was located where Bixby Plaza Carpet is now)

 DeWitt’s Market – 10842 Los Alamitos Blvd.
 In the 1950s Rob Stephens says “it was a great place for penny candy (you could actually get two pieces for a penny in those days)”